ThaaoBlues/Blue/README.md

 - wake you up with a video/music (program the day and the hour by the web page)

-- watch iptv (beta)
+- watch iptv (beta) (french only, needs translation for other languages)

-- take pictures
+- take pictures (french only, needs translation for other languages)

+- take screenshots (french only, needs translation for other languages)

 - add notes to your [Simplenote](https://simplenote.com) account